An uber floral and lightly sweet twist on the classic gin & tonic recipe that you can make in under five minutes with just a few ingredients

 - 2-3 ounces gin

-- 2 wedges fresh lime
+- 2 wheels fresh lime or wedges

-- 1 wild hibiscus flower in syrup
+- 1 wild hibiscus flower in syrup to garnish

 Instructions